 ➡️ This must change!
 Once learning is embedded, it offers a real opportunity for employees to learn through experience and reflection, something Casper Moerck, Head of Learning Technologies and Digitalization at Americas at Siemens, believes in firmly.
 In fact, that’s the strategy they take within his company.

-I think for me, as a person who is in learning technology, one of the things I’m really happy to see is how we are leveraging content curation of digital content to really provide some good experiences for our employees.
+I think for me, as a person who is into learning technology, one of the things I’m really happy to see is how we are leveraging curation of digital content to really provide some good experiences for our employees.